Reach Out Today

 Despite its design to minimize abuse, Suboxone can still be misused, particularly by individuals without a tolerance to opioids.
 One of the symptoms of too much suboxone is euphoria, especially in people who aren’t regularly using opioids.
 However, its effects are much weaker than full opioid agonists, and its ceiling effect further limits its potential for abuse.

 It’s worth noting that while medical professionals normally administer suboxone, it’s also less regulated than methadone – a Schedule III controlled substance vs methadone’s Schedule II.
+The Drug Enforcement Administration (DEA) is responsible for classifying Suboxone as a Schedule III controlled substance and regulating its legal use.

 Unlike methadone, which can only be had at an official methadone clinic, suboxone can be prescribed by doctors.
 The patient at home can also administer the medication.